a-b-street/abstreet/docs/design/gui.md

 	- but wait, then road editor kind of cant work, because mut borrow edits from map while holding immutable lane/road refs. theyre really indep things, so cant store together.
 2) make it possible to completely reload UI and everything from scratch, from a plugin. rationale: it'd be nice to switch maps from inside the editor anyway. not necessary, but useful.
 3) make road edits propogate correctly, and somehow have a strategy for ensuring nothing is forgotten. impl today is VERY incomplete.

+## Rendering a map differently

+For "Project Halloween", I want to draw the map model in a very different visual style.
+Stuff like intersections are ignored, rendering roads instead of lanes, and making animated buildings.
+Let's just start, and see what kind of common code makes sense to keep.